ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

-The Viewer needs to respond with the following message via `POST`:
+The Viewer needs to respond with the following message via `postMessage()`:

    ```javascript
    {